Shōmyō: History

 Because shōmyō was passed down orally, there was initially no equivalent to musical notation in modern music theory.
 This made transmission extremely difficult.
-Later, the equivalent of musical notation would be invented, with the technical terms referring to the notation differing based on the various schools of Buddhism.
-However, the notations were merely a reference for chanting, and to formally master shōmyō, oral transmission (口伝, kuden) via face-to-face instruction by a teacher was essential.
+Later, the equivalent of musical notation would be developed, with technical terms referring to the notation varying across Buddhist schools.
+However, the notations were merely a reference for chanting, and to formally master shōmyō, oral transmission (口伝, kuden)), or face-to-face instruction by a teacher, was essential.
 Without face-to-face instruction, the school could not be maintained or passed on from teacher to student.
 For this reason, it was essential to train instructors and successors.

 Before the medieval period, shōmyō was difficult to understand, not only for ordinary Japanese people but also for Buddhist monks.
-As a result, there was a demand for easy-to-understand shōmyō with lyrics in Japanese, and a form of shōmyō called kōshiki (講式, lit: "lecture ceremony") was created.
+As a result, there was a demand for easy-to-understand shōmyō with lyrics in Japanese, and a form of shōmyō called lecture ceremony (講式, kōshiki) was created.
 Because Kōshiki was made up of a musical structure that deviated from the conventions of existing shōmyō, a new method of notation was devised.
 Kōshiki had a major influence on the development of Japanese music, such as the yōkyoku used in Noh plays.

 Transmissions

 Tendai transmission

-Tendai shōmyō was originally promoted by the Tendai founder, Dengyō Daishi, based on what he had learnt during his studies in China.
-After him, it was further promoted by successive Tendai monks such as Ennin and Annen.
-Ryōnin, who later became the founder of Yuzu Nembutsu, was also a prominent promoter of shōmyō.
+Tendai shōmyō was originally promoted by Saichō, the Tendai founder, based on what he had learnt during his studies in China.
+After him, it was further promoted by successive Tendai monks, including Ennin and Annen.
+Ryōnin, who later became the founder of Yuzu Nembutsu school of Pure Land Buddhism, was also a prominent promoter of shōmyō.
 In 1109, he built Raigo-in in Ohara, Kyoto.
-The sangō of Raigo-in Temple in Ohara was called Gyozan (魚山, known as Yushan in Chinese) after the mountain of the same name in Shandong in China which is regarded as the birthplace of Buddhist chanting (fanbai) in China.
-Eventually, Raigo-in and another temple, Shorin-in, became known as training centers for a style of called the Ohara Gyozan shōmyō (大原魚山声明).
-Later, the Tendai monk Jakugen formed another tradition of shōmyō in Ohara.
-Later, Sokai revived Ohara chanting.
-During the early Kamakura period (1185-1333), the monk Tanchi (湛智) developed a systemic musical theory for shōmyō, which eventually became the core of Tendai shōmyō and has been inherited by the modern contemporary Tendai style of shōmyō.
-The shōmyō of the Yuzu Nembutsu, Jōdo-shū, and Jōdo Shinshu traditions are lineages of Tendai shōmyō.
+The sangō (mountain name) of Raigo-in Temple in Ohara was Gyozan (魚山), after a mountain of the same name in Shandong, China, which is regarded as the birthplace of fanbai.
+Eventually, Raigo-in and another temple, Shorin-in, became known as training centers for a style called Ohara Gyozan shōmyō (大原魚山声明)).
+The Tendai monk Jakugen formed another tradition of shōmyō in Ohara, and Sokai revived Ohara chanting.

+During the early Kamakura period (1185-1333), the monk Tanchi (湛智) developed a systemic musical theory for shōmyō, which eventually became the core of Tendai shōmyō and has been inherited into current Tendai shōmyō.
+The shōmyō of the Yuzu Nembutsu, Jōdo-shū, and Jōdo Shinshū traditions are lineages of Tendai shōmyō.